sorry-cypress/sorry-cypress/README.md

 ##### Stateless

-Keeps the state of runs `in-memory`, restarting the service wipes everything.
+Keeps the state of runs in-memory.
+That means that restarting the service wipes everything.

 That's the simplest and most naive implementation.